Installing and Configuring RocketPool

 Step 2 Use CLI to install Smartnode stack

-1. Now that the CLI has been installed, we can now deploy the Smartnode stack using the following command:
+, we can now deploy the Smartnode stack using the following command:

 rocketpool service install